NikosAlexandris/pvgis-prototype/docs/tutorials/advanced_use.md

 ## Custom Development

-- **Developing Custom Modules**: Extend the API and CLI functionality by developing custom modules.
+- **Custom Modules**: Extend the API and CLI functionality by developing custom modules.
-- **API Extensions**: How to write and integrate extensions or plugins with the PVGIS API.

-For a deeper understanding of these advanced features, refer to the respective sections in the [API Reference](SUMMARY.md).